 4. Is the advisor directly involved in your case?
 Can you contact the person easily?
 (With Goldman Associates, the answer is yes to both questions.)

 5. Do you have a good personal relationship with the advisor?
 Do your personalities fit together well?
+With Goldman Associates, we want you to get a good feel of our personalities so that we can work well with you.

 What is the difference between an immigration lawyer and an immigration consultant?